 Everyone has been talking about Disneyland’s brand new MaxPass.
 MaxPass allows guests to select FASTPASS times on their phones.
 I think it’s pretty darn amazing and presents some serious hackability potential for guests who use it smartly.
 But that’s for another post!

 What no one has talked about is how MaxPass has totally changed the game for those of us who use Rider Switch.
 What is Rider Switch you ask?
-It’s a perk that Disney offers to families with babies, toddlers, or other young kids too short to too scared to ride certain rides.
+It’s a perk that Disney offers to families with babies, toddlers, or other young kids below a ride’s height requirement or just too scared to ride certain rides.
 It allows adults to trade off caring for the little ones while both still sneak in a few thrill rides.
 It saves parents from doubling their wait time just because they have a baby by allowing the second group of riders to skip the line.